NINAD-17/Data-Structures-and-Algorithms/2D Arrays/readme.md

 | 7 | 8 | 9 |                     | 3 | 6 | 9 |
 ```
 - Transpose of matrix is **only possible for square matrix.** (Number of rows = Number of cols)

+3. **Matrix Multiplication:**
+- Note: To perform multiplication of two matrices, we should make sure that the **number of columns in the 1st matrix is equal to the rows in the 2nd matrix.**